 Legal custody allows parents to make decisions regarding the health, education and welfare of their children.
 The vast majority of people share joint legal custody.
 However, in certain circumstances, the parties or the court might determine only one parent should make legal custody decisions.

-Our office also has experience with many highly skilled professionals who specialize in families that are transitioning through divorce.
+As with many family law issues, child custody can be addressed outside of court, between parents, via Mediation, Collaborative or Negotiation.
+We share with you various custody and visitation options that we have seen work for families and assist you in crafting a parenting plan that is in the best interest of your children.
+In many circumstances, we are able to help you create physical custody arrangements customized to fit your family’s lifestyle.
+If needed, our office has experience with many highly skilled professionals who specialize in working with families that are transitioning through divorce.
 These outside experts include child mediation consultants, therapists, custody evaluators and parenting coordinators.
 Each of these specialists plays a different role in the custody process and can be consulted should it be warranted in your particular circumstance.

-Our goal at Setzer Family Law is to use our experience and resources to help make the divorce process have as little impact as possible on you and your family.
+Our goal at The Law Office of Frann Setzer to use our experience and resources to help make the divorce process have as little impact as possible on you and your family.